LightOJ 1268 - Unlucky Strings

 keywords: dp, matexpo, kmp

-You are asked to find the number of strings of length n
+You are asked to find the number of strings of length n consisting of some restricted lowercase letters which doesn't contain a certain pattern s.

 Solution